 Habitat - Open land with trees and bushes, parks, pastures,steppes, semi-deserts

 Distribution - W.Europe, North Africa, Middle East, Central Asia, to China and Manchuria

 3 years in the wild.
 10 years in captivity.

 Intensive farming methods

 The Little Owl is often associated with the Greek goddess of wisdom, Athena.
 Due to different countries' mythologies connecting the owl with wisdom, we now have the saying ‘Wise as an owl’ but they really are not all that wise!

-The Little Owl pair hatched two eggs in May 2020 and our currently living as a 'parliament' family group in the Barn Aviary just by the smaller paly area/Gift Shop.
+The Little Owl pair, Nelson and Nellie, hatched two eggs in May 2020 and are currently living as a 'parliament' family group in the Barn Aviary just by the smaller play area/Gift Shop.

 Join our mailing list in order to keep up to date with park news and special offers.